facebook/relay/website/spec/Connections.md

 selecting the `cursor` of each edge; Relay Modern began selecting `startCursor` and `endCursor` instead to save bandwidth (since it doesn't use any cursors in between).

+In the event that edges is an empty array, `PageInfo` must still return, with the `startCursor` and `endCursor` nulled repectivly.

 ## Introspection